Socialist Action (Poland): Actions

-Like their counterparts in the Iron Front and the Republikanischer Schutzbund, Socialist Action opposed the communists in accordance with the anti-communist party line of the PPS.
+Like their counterparts in the Iron Front and the SchB, Socialist Action opposed the communists in accordance with the anti-communist party line of the PPS.
 The majority of street confrontations were with the ONR, although Socialist action also regularly clashed with All-Polish Youth, Sanation youth members, and even Camp of National Unity members who were known to have links to ONR.

 One of the main principles of Socialist Action was opposition to antisemitism.
 In 1936 the ONR declared that they would enforce a ‘Jew free day’ on Ujazdów Avenue, one of Warsaw's main thoroughfares.
-Together with members of the boxing section of the worker's sports club Skra Warsaw, militants of Socialist Action physically confronted the proposed event.
+Together with members of the boxing section of the workers' sports club Skra Warsaw, militants of Socialist Action physically confronted the proposed event.
 Socialist Action members would later hold their own ‘Pinstripe free day’ (Dzień bez klap) in mockery of the ONR.
 In the same year, Socialist Action successfully countered an attempt by ONR activists to physically prevent Jewish students from commencing studies at the Warsaw University of Technology.